 The donor gifted shares of his ownership interest to NCCF.
 The benefits included: the donor converted this complex, illiquid asset to cash; he could deduct the fair market value of his stock; he didn't have to pay capital gains tax on any built-in gains.

 Once the company was sold, the donor began giving through his Donor Advised Fund.

 Let's get started.

-Contact the NCCF development team today.
-We'll answer your questions and help you with next steps.
+Contact the Development Officer in your region today, and we'll answer your questions and help you with next steps.